Guidelines for Partners in Science Grants

-Partners in Science awards are made to colleges and universities and to other qualified research institutions within the Trust’s funding region to enable secondary science teachers to participate in full-time research for eight weeks during the summer.
-Applications are accepted from researchers in the natural sciences at institutions located in areas where the Partners in Science program is available.
+Partners in Science awards are made to colleges and universities and to other qualified research institutions within the Trust’s funding region to enable secondary science teachers to participate in full-time research for eight weeks during the summer for two consecutive summers.

 Applications must be submitted through a college or university or other qualified research institution which accepts responsibility for the administration of the award.

 Principal Investigators (Mentors):

-To apply, a Mentor must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department at a college, university, or other qualified institution in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, and Washington).
+Mentors must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department.

 Secondary Science Teachers (Partners):

 Partners should possess academic qualifications in appropriate disciplines, in most cases a baccalaureate degree or the equivalent in chemistry, physics, biology, or earth science.
-Applicants must be a full-time teachers with a high school appointment and be teaching science.
-The teacher and high school would normally be within convenient commuting distance of the research host institution so that a research partnership may continue beyond the eight week summer research periods.
+Applicants must be full-time science teachers.